|Country Information & Lifestyle|

 Some of Europe's largest rivers like the Elbe have their origins in the Czech Republic and the spas of West Bohemia have for centuries attracted visitors from all over Europe.
 20,000 ponds and lakes, and more than 40 water reservoirs, offer many opportunities for fishing, and with one-third of the country full of lovely forests and meadows plenty of opportunity for hiking, walking, biking and horse riding.

 Thanks to the suitable geological conditions there are plenty of mineral springs that have been used for curative purposes for more than 200 years.
-There are a number of preserved historical structures, most of them open to the public, and many town centers are well-preserved and have been renovated, such as the historical centre of Prague, Ceski Krumlov, Teli and Kutna Hora, which have been included in the list of world cultural and natural heritage of UNESCO.
+There are a number of preserved historical structures, most of them open to the public, and many town centres are well-preserved and have been renovated, such as the historical centre of Prague, Ceski Krumlov, Teli and Kutna Hora, which have been included in the list of world cultural and natural heritage of UNESCO.

 The region of Bohemia is famous for the most beautiful crystal and was named by the Romans (Bohemium), derived from the name of the Celtic tribe that settled in what is now the modern Czech Republic.
 Spas have a long tradition in the Czech Republic.
 The largest and oldest Spas lay in West Bohemia in a so-called triangle, connecting Karlovy Vary, Marianski Lozni and Frantikovy Lozni.